 Vega also had another problem: Zangief.
 The Russian grappler terrorized weaker foes with his nasty Double Lariat and life-crushing Ultimate Atomic Buster.
 Zangief was a strong force, but lost badly to Sagat.
 But towards the end of Street Fighter 4’s lifetime, Sagat did have someone to fear.

-As a "glass cannon," Akuma has ton of great moves but little health.
+As a “glass cannon,” Akuma has a ton of great moves but little health.
 His Demon Flip special move had several variations that allowed him to create a never-ending “vortex” of guessing games, and later people found an effective combo loop involving his long-reaching Heavy Kick.
 Some theorized that Akuma was the only one who had an even or advantage match-up over Sagat.

-But Street Fighter 4 wasn’t all about projectiles and uppercuts.
+But Street Fighter IV wasn’t all about projectiles and uppercuts.
 Balrog plowed through the competition with his beastly jab, great normal attacks, and his ability to deal with fireballs using Turn Punch and EX moves that powered up a special at the cost of some super meter.

 Following behind him is C. Viper, an example of how tier lists change over time.
-She was originally thought as one of the weaker combatants, but as time went on, dedicated players learned her powerful mix ups.
+She was originally thought as one of the weaker combatants, but as time went on, dedicated players learned her powerful mixups.
 The spy grew in prominence as more people attained the execution needed to master her unorthodox play style.

 Next Page: Street Fighter 4 gets a major upgrade that gives fans different Ultras and new challengers.